markotibold/ghsync/README.rst

 ==========================

-This script uses the GitHub API to get a list of all forked, mirrored, public, and private repos in your GitHub account.
+This script uses the GitHub API to get a list of all forked, mirrored, public, and private repos in your GitHub account - and of the organizations you belong to.
 If the repo already exists locally, it will update it via git-pull.
 Otherwise, it will properly clone the repo.

 It will organize your repos into the following directory structure: